OpenPrinting/openprinting.github.io/_posts/2022-04-25-OpenPrinting News Flash - OpenPrinting and Ubuntu on the Linux App Summit 2022.md

 ---
 I will be on this year's [Linux Application Summit](https://conf.linuxappsummit.org/event/4/overview) on April 29 and 30 in Rovereto, Italy, near the Lake Garda!

+**Update: YouTube links for all the announced presentations!**

+Recordings of the full event on YouTube (only Auditorium, not BoFs): [Friday](https://www.youtube.com/watch?v=CBPefa0Ckq8), [Saturday](https://www.youtube.com/watch?v=HxM15UOVmyA)

 **Ubuntu 22.04 LTS (Jammy Jellyfish) Release Parties**

 Last week, Ubuntu 22.04 LTS was released, and therefore we have organized release parties on the LAS 2022.

-There will be a **[virtual release party](https://youtu.be/9fMpAm5ReOA)** for everyone who is not able to come to this great event in person.
-It will be a special edition of the Ubuntu Office Hours produced live in the Auditorium on Fri, April 29 at 14:05 - 14:50 CEST.
+There will be a **[virtual release party](https://www.youtube.com/watch?v=CBPefa0Ckq8&t=15480s)** for everyone who is not able to come to this great event in person.
+It will be a special edition of the Ubuntu Office Hours produced live in the Auditorium on Fri, April 29 at 14:05 - 14:50 CEST. **Recording on [YouTube](https://www.youtube.com/watch?v=CBPefa0Ckq8&t=15480s)**

-**Update:** To participate in the virtual release party, please go to [YouTube](https://youtu.be/9fMpAm5ReOA), or if you want to participate in the whole LAS, [register as a remote attendee, free-of-charge](https://conf.linuxappsummit.org/event/4/registrations/).

-The session will also most probably be recorded.
-In this case I will post the link here, and also in the May news post.

 And for everyone who will actually be in Rovereto this weekend we will have a **release party in-person**, with the 5 of us from Canonical and everyone who is on the LAS 2022!
 It will take place on Sat, April 30 at 19:00 - 21:30 CEST at the venue of the conference, right before the final party with the DJ.